 How to Unlock PCIe Slot Clip?

-That said, there are 5 essential tips to follow to unlock the PCIe slot Clip and remove the GPU from it.
+Five essential tips exist to unlock the PCIe slot Clip and remove the GPU.

 - Power Down Your System